 Where are you going?

-While it’s impossible to plan for every contingency, your area of operation will largely dictate what you pack for nearly every category of gear.
-Weather, proximity to resupply opportunities, and the availability of communications all play a factor in how you’ll pack for your overlanding trip.
+You can’t possibly prepare for every contingency, but you still need to be prepared.
+Your packing list should match your route and your destination.
+Weather, proximity to resupply opportunities, and the availability of communications all play a factor in how you pack for your overlanding trip.

 Water

-The LiveSaver Jerrycan is a great option to carry 18.5 liters of water, and you also have the ability to filter 20,000 gallons by filling the jerrycan and using the integrated hand pump to pull the water through the filter element.
+The LiveSaver Jerrycan is a great option for carrying 18.5 liters of water, and you also have the ability to filter 20,000 gallons by filling the jerrycan and using the integrated hand pump to pull the water through the filter element.

 READ MORE: Best Knives & Multi-Tools for Overlanding